handsOnpipeline/btp-kyma-day2-operations/documentation/observe/export-app-logs/README.md

-# Exporting application logs to external logging tools
+# Export Application Logs to External Logging Tools

 ## Introduction
-By default a fluentbit instance has been configured in **kyma-system** namespace.
-It then forwards the logs to a Loki instance inside **kyma-system**.
-To access the Loki instance you can check [Exposing built-in Grafana securely with Identity Authentication(IAS)](/documentation/observe/expose-grafana-with-ias/README.md).
-However, the fluentbit instance in **kyma-system** cannot be extended to forward logs to external tooling.
-This tutorial describes how to install a custom log collector in custom namespace, then export the logs to an external logging tools such as ELK stack (Elasticsearch and Kibana).
+By default, a Fluent Bit instance has been configured in the **kyma-system** namespace.
+Then, it forwards the logs to a Loki instance inside the **kyma-system** namespace.
+To access the Loki instance, see [Exposing built-in Grafana securely with Identity Authentication(IAS)](/documentation/observe/expose-grafana-with-ias/README.md).
+However, the Fluent Bit instance in the **kyma-system** namespace cannot be extended to forward logs to external tooling.
+This tutorial describes how to install a custom log collector in a custom namespace, then export the logs to an external logging tools such as an ELK stack (Elasticsearch and Kibana).

-Below diagram shows the target setup of our scenario.
+The diagram below shows the target setup of our scenario.

-1. A second fluentbit instance is installed in custom namespace.
-It extracts all logs avaiable in Kyma cluster, including logs from Easy Franchise App.
+1. A second Fluent Bit instance is installed in a custom namespace.
+It extracts all logs avaiable in the Kyma cluster, including logs from the Easy Franchise Application.

-1. Additionally the logs from Kyma components are collected as well.
-It is also possible to exclude the kyma-system namespace from log collection.
+1. Additionally, the logs from the Kyma components are collected as well.
+It is also possible to exclude the **kyma-system** namespace from the log collection.

-1. The fluentbit is configured to forward all logs to an ELK stack.
+1. The Fluent Bit instance is configured to forward all logs to an ELK stack.

 1. An ELK stack is installed in a separate Kyma cluster, serving as an external log viewing tool.
-If a separate cluster is not available, you could also use the same cluster as EasyFranchise app.
+If a separate cluster is not available, you could also use the same cluster as  the Easy Franchise application.
 The concept would be rather similar.

-1. A day2 operator would accesss the logging tool via browser.
+1. A Day2 operator would accesss the logging tool via browser.

 ![](images/custom_fluentbit.png)

-## Install ELK stack in Kyma cluster
+## Install ELK Stack in a Kyma Cluster

-In this step we use ELK stack as an example for external logging tooling.
-You can certainly choose any other tools as long as the protocol is supported by log collector.
+In this step we use an ELK stack as an example for external logging tooling.
+You can certainly choose any other tools as long as the protocol is supported by the log collector.

-The default configurations will install ELK stack in the same Kyma cluster where EasyFranchise app is deployed.
-This is to accommodate situation where only one Kyma cluster is available (e.g. in case of using BTP trial account).
-If you do have second Kyma cluster, you can opt to install ELK stack in a seperate cluster.
+The default configurations will install the ELK stack in the same Kyma cluster where the Easy Franchise application is deployed.
+This is to accommodate the situation where only one Kyma cluster is available (for example, in case of using SAP BTP free tier).
+If you do have a second Kyma cluster, you can opt to install the ELK stack in a seperate cluster.
 The setup is very similar.

-We are using official [Elastic Cloud on Kubernetes](https://www.elastic.co/guide/en/cloud-on-k8s/current/index.html) provided by Elastic.
-It is essentially a set of Kubernetes operators orchestrating lifecycle of Elastic search, Kibana and a few other Elastic resources.
-In our example we only need to deploy Elasticsearch and Kibana CRD (customer resource definition).
+We are using the official [Elastic Cloud on Kubernetes](https://www.elastic.co/guide/en/cloud-on-k8s/current/index.html) provided by Elastic.
+It is essentially a set of Kubernetes operators orchestrating lifecycle of Elasticsearch, Kibana and a few other Elastic resources.
+In our example, we only need to deploy Elasticsearch and Kibana customer resource definition.

-> Note: In above diagram the ELK stack is depicted as "External Custom Logging Stack" in a second Kyma cluster to better illustrate the flexibility of the scenario.
-You can certainly deploy ELK in the same Kyma cluster where your EasyFranchise app is running.
+> Note: In the diagram above, the ELK stack is depicted as "External Custom Logging Stack" in a second Kyma cluster to illustrate better the flexibility of the scenario.
+You can certainly deploy ELK in the same Kyma cluster where your Easy Franchise application is running.

 ```shell
 # Install Elastic CRD and the operator with its RBAC Rules  https://www.elastic.co/guide/en/cloud-on-k8s/1.9/k8s-deploy-eck.html